Doctor of Psychology in Clinical Psychology (Psy.D.)

 Upon satisfactory evaluation by the faculty, the doctorate is awarded to candidates who have successfully completed the following requirements of the program:

-- 114 graduate credits of course work as designated.
+- There are roughly 129 graduate credits of course work for completion of degree.

 - The Clinical Internship